 Any one of us may have concern about sharing space with folk who are singing, and so the balcony has been designated a “no singing” zone.
 Please do not sing in the balcony, even if you are the only person seated there.
-By the way, during any song, feel free to hum, speak the words of the songs, meditate as you listen, stand, … sway…clap, etc.
+Balcony folk, and any others who are not singing: feel free to hum, speak the words of the songs, meditate as you listen, stand, … sway…clap, etc.

 We limit the items that are passed hand to hand during worship, including offering baskets.
 Money gifts/offerings remain a welcome way to participate in the ministry of our local church, our denomination, and the good work of specific charitable organizations operating in our area.
 You will have access to a basket where any offerings can be placed while you are at worship.

 * No offering – no problem.
 Your presence at worship is an offering, and we are thankful for it.